Does Cheesecake Have Eggs In It? Guide To Why Cheesecake Get An Egg

 Is Cheesecake Healthy During Pregnancy?

-Cheesecakes aren’t the same as an apple a day, but cheesecakes depend entirely on what has been put into them!
-If the cheesecake has been baked using pasteurized cream cheese with thoroughly cooked eggs (at a temperature of at least 160C/320F), then it’s pretty safe to eat.
+Cheesecakes aren’t the same as an apple a day, and depend entirely on what has been put into them.
+If it has been baked using pasteurized cream cheese with thoroughly cooked eggs (at a temperature of at least 160C/320F), then it’s pretty safe to eat, pregnant or not.

 Is Cheesecake OK For Lactose Intolerant?